Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_single_drunk_clown_chance               0.5     // The chance that a drunk should have an opportunity to spawn instead of a clown (e.g. 0.7 = 70% chance for drunk, 30% chance for clown.
 Only applies if ttt_single_drunk_clown is enabled)

 // Beggar
-ttt_beggars_are_independent                 0       // Whether beggars should be treated as members of the independent team (rather than the jester team) ttt_beggar_reveal_traitor                   1       // Who the beggar is revealed to when they join the traitor team.
+ttt_beggar_is_independent                   0       // Whether beggars should be treated as members of the independent team (rather than the jester team) ttt_beggar_reveal_traitor                   1       // Who the beggar is revealed to when they join the traitor team.
 0 - No one.
 1 - Everyone.
 2 - Traitors.
 3 - Innocents ttt_beggar_reveal_innocent                  2       // Who the beggar is revealed to when they join the innocent team.
 0 - No one.
 1 - Everyone.
 2 - Traitors.
 3 - Innocents
 ttt_beggar_respawn                          0       // Whether the beggar respawns when they are killed before joining another team